 Wasabi is a ridiculously hot radish paste.
 The wasabi radish is one of the most difficult foods in the world to grow and is right up there with saffron and truffles in terms of being obscenely expensive.
 Here’s a moving and beautifully filmed seven minute documentary profiling an eighth-generation wasabi farmer in Japan.

 Unless you’re dining at an extremely expensive sushi restaurant the “wasabi” you’re being served is almost invariably horseradish.
-You can buy tubes of this phony wasabi for about a dollar.
+You can buy tubes of this phony wasabi for a pittance.
 The fake stuff is still delicious.
 Squirt a couple centimeters’ worth into a couple tablespoons of tamari, mix it up, and you’ve got a superb dipping sauce for vegan sushi.

 Japanese meals frequently include a small side dish of seaweed.
 Most often it’s either wakame (broad, bright green strands), or hijiki (jet black, thin curly strands).
 Seaweed is incredibly nutritious and is one of the rare foods that’s rich in iodine.

 Rice is so popular in Japan that rice cookers are found in most kitchens.
 Sadly, the Japanese eat a lot more white rice than brown.
 Sushi rice is a short-grained white rice that’s rinsed thoroughly and cooked with a bit less water than usual.
 This causes the rice to bind up together, which makes it perfect for nori rolls.
 It’s also possible to prepare short-grain brown rice this way—the rice won’t stick together as well as if it were white, but your nori rolls will be much more healthful.